flatironinstitute/CaImAn/docs/file_formats.md

 ## Conversion tools
 - ImageJ - A powerful (but high learning curve) tool that can visualise and convert a number of formats
 - TiffIt - https://github.com/EricThomson/tiffit - Can convert incompatible tiff files into compatible tiff files
-- GIMP - A general-purpose image editor that can (clumsily) work with video files.
-Scriptable with a number of useful filters
 - ImageMagick - A suite of commandline tools for image manipulation

 ## Adding new types